-In setting up a Committee to serve in a particular arbitration, the Screen Credits Administrator shall submit to the participating writers a copy of the Screen Arbiters List.
-Each participating writer shall have the right to challenge peremptorily a reasonable number of the names on the Screen Arbiters List.
-The Screen Credits Administrator will select the Arbitration Committee from the names remaining on the list after all participating writers have had the opportunity to file a list of peremptory challenges.
-Wherever possible, arbiters will be selected who are experienced in the type of writing involved in the particular arbitration.
+The Television Credits Administrator will select the Arbitration Committee from the names remaining on the list after participating writers have had an opportunity to file a list of peremptory challenges.
+Wherever possible, arbiters will be selected who are experienced in the type of writing involved in a particular arbitration.

-The members of the Committee so selected shall not be informed as to the name or identity of the other members of the Committee.
+The members of the Committee so selected shall not be informed as to the name or identity of the other members of the Committee, and there shall be no conference among the members of the Committee.

-2. Screen Credits Consultants
+2. Television Credits Consultants

-One member of the Guild's Screen Credits Committee shall be designated by the Screen Credits Administrator to act as Consultant for each Arbitration Committee, and he/she shall be available to the members of that Arbitration Committee for information on policy, rules, precedent, and procedure during the arbitration period.
+One member of the Guild's Television Credits Committee shall be designated by the Television Credits Administrator to act as Consultant for each Arbitration Committee, and he/she shall be available to the members of the Arbitration Committee for information on policy, rules, precedent and procedure during the arbitration period.
 It is his/her duty to aid the Committee toward a majority decision.